craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open Edge.
 Open the e-mail client for alias@outlook.com.

-1. Open the "MOD Administrator wants to share Accounts project" e-mail and click **Go To Accounts Project**.
+1. Open the "MOD Administrator wants to share Accounts project" e-mail and select **Go To Accounts Project**.

 1. Verify that the site loads.

-1. Open the "Document link" e-mail and click **Budgets.docx**.
+1. Open the "Document link" e-mail and select **Budgets.docx**.

 1. Verify that the document loads.